gluppler/S-NES/tests/nes/cpu_dummy_writes/readme.txt

 For example, the cycle by cycle listing of an absolute-addressing instruction such as INC is as follows
-(from 65doc.txt by John West and Marko Mäkelä):
+(from 65doc.txt by John West and Marko Mkel):

      Read-Modify-Write instructions (ASL, LSR, ROL, ROR, INC, DEC, SLO, SRE, RLA, RRA, ISB, DCP)